The Best Free Zoo Live Cams and Aquarium Live Streams for Kids

 If land animals are more your thing, check out the abundance of zoo live streams, featuring friendly pandas, newborn apes, snuggling koalas, and more.

 The Lone Pine Koala Sanctuary near Brisbane, Queensland, Australia, has launched 15 different live stream cameras that are on 24/7 of their resident koalas.
-Viewers can watch the Young Koala Tracker, the Koala Forest, where most of the female koalas live, the Koala Train, where the koalas cuddle up and snuggle together, and one camera that is devoted to where they sleep, which is where they are most of the time.
-(Koalas sleep 18 to 20 hours a day.)
+Viewers can watch the “Young Koala Tracker”; the “Koala Forest,” where most of the female koalas live; the “Koala Train,” where the koalas cuddle up and snuggle together; and one camera that is devoted to where they sleep, which is where they are most of the time.
+(Did you know?
+Koalas sleep 18 to 20 hours a day.)
 But the Lone Pine Koala Sanctuary doesn’t just feature everyone’s favorite marsupial: they also have free live streams of bearded dragons, birds, dingoes, and the perentie, the fourth largest monitor lizard in the world.

 Zoo Atlanta (based in Atlanta, Georgia) only features one live cam — the Panda Cam — but it’s an absolute delight.
 The giant pandas, who don’t hibernate, are recorded year-long at any time of day, but in the warmer months, viewers can expect them to be in their climate-controlled, room-like habitats since they prefer cooler weather.
 Both the indoor and outdoor rooms are featured on the panda cam.

-The Houston Zoo has over 6,000 animals from 900 different species, and while they remain closed due to the pandemic, they host a bunch of cool animals on their live cams — the Rhino Yard, Chimp Window cams, Elephant yard cams, as well as the Gorilla Habitat and Giraffe cam.
-All basic, very cool zoo stuff.
-But perhaps the coolest cam at the Houston Zoo is the Leafcutter Ant cam, for all of the bug-lovers out there, which shows the powerful ant species at work, cutting leaves and building away.
+The Houston Zoo has over 6,000 animals from 900 different species, and while they’ve only recently re-opened after a lengthy closure due to the pandemic, they host a bunch of cool animals on their live cams — the “Rhino Yard,” “Chimp Window,” and “Elephant Yard” cams, as well as the “Gorilla Habitat” and giraffe cam.
+All are very cool zoo stuff.
+But perhaps the coolest cam at the Houston Zoo is the leafcutter ant cam, for all of the bug-lovers out there, which shows the powerful ant species at work, snipping leaves and carting them away.